Oksana Bulgakowa: Career

-Born in Nikopol, Soviet Union, Bulgakowa completed in 1977 a five-year study of film theory and history at Allunionsinstitut of Cinematography (VGIK) in Moscow, and then followed her husband Dietmar Hochmuth in the DDR where a Szenaristenlehrgang at the graduated Academy of Film and Television in Potsdam-Babelsberg.
+Bulgakowa was born in 1954 in Nikopol, Soviet Union.
+She studied film theory and history for five years at the All-Union State Institute of Cinematography (VGIK) in Moscow and graduated in 1977.
+She then followed her husband, Dietmar Hochmuth, to East Germany where she completed a screenwriting course at the Academy of Film and Television in Potsdam-Babelsberg.

-1982 doctorate at the Humboldt University of Berlin to Dr. phil. the technical theory of Performing Arts.
-As a Researcher, she worked for institutions such as the Institute of Performing Arts, the Research Group on film the Academy of Arts of the GDR (1984–1990).
-After the wall came down, she was at the Friends of the German Cinematheque and the International Forum of New Cinema (1990–1993), the development agency scientific new projects (1994– 1996) and at the Ruhr-Universität Bochum on Lotman – Institute for Russian and Soviet Culture (2002–2005) worked.
+In 1982 she received her doctorate in Theory of the Performing Arts from the Humboldt University of Berlin.
+As a researcher, she worked for institutions such as the Institute of Performing Arts, the film research group at the Academy of Arts of the GDR (1984–1990).
+After the fall of the Berlin Wall, she worked at the Friends of the German Cinematheque and the International Forum of New Cinema (1990–1993), the Förderungsgesellschaft wissenschaftliche Neuvorhaben (1994– 1996), and in the Lotman Institute for Russian and Soviet Culture at Ruhr University Bochum (2002–2005).

-Bulgakowa taught at the Humboldt University, the Drama School Leipzig and Freie Universität Berlin.
-As a visiting professor she taught at the universities Stanford University (1998–2004) and University of California Berkeley (2004), before being appointed in 2004 as professor at the International Film School Cologne.
+Bulgakowa taught at the Humboldt University, the Theaterhochschule Leipzig, and Freie Universität Berlin.
+As a visiting professor she taught at Stanford University (1998–2004) and University of California Berkeley (2004), before being appointed as a professor at the International Film School Cologne in 2004.

 Work

-At the center of scientific and editorial Bulgakowa's work are life and work of Sergei Eisenstein.
+Much of Bulgakowa's work has focused on the life and work of Sergei Eisenstein.
 She has written and edited books on the director and theoretician.
-They also explored specific aspects of Russian-Soviet film history.
+These further explored specific aspects of Russian-Soviet film history.

 She was also curator of several exhibitions (including "Moscow – Berlin, Berlin – Moscow, 1990-1950", Martin-Gropius-Bau, Berlin 1995; "Sergei Eisenstein: The Mexican Drawings", Antwerp 2009).

-In addition, she worked as a writer and director, the film essays The Different Faces of Sergei Eisenstein (in collaboration with Dietmar Hochmuth) and Stalin - A Mosfilmproduktion (in collaboration with Frieda Grafe and Enno Patalas) and The Factory of Gestures.
+In addition, she worked as a writer and director on the film essays The Different Faces of Sergei Eisenstein (in collaboration with Dietmar Hochmuth), Stalin - A Mosfilm Production (in collaboration with Frieda Grafe and Enno Patalas), and The Factory of Gestures.
 Body Language in Film (2008).